-A State Project of the Lions of Indiana, we are headquartered in Indianapolis with satellite office locations throughout the state providing a full range of transplant services.
+A State Project of the Lions of Indiana, we are headquartered in Indianapolis providing a full range of transplant services throughout the state.

 Every year, with the assistance of our dedicated partners we help countless people regain their sight.

-"Since 1959, the Indiana Lions Eye & Tissue Transpant Bank has helped over 25 thousand individuals regain their vision through cornea transplants."
+"Since 1959, the Indiana Lions Eye & Tissue Transplant Bank has helped over 30 thousand individuals regain their vision through cornea transplants."

 Your World.
 Our Vision.

 News & Events

 2016 Circle of Life Event Photos